OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 3. The player encounters either 2 or 3 combats beforehand and the events only give 1 removal.
 4. The cards offered do not directly add any damage and are draw-neutral.

+### BCE (Before CUDA Era)
 I first got involved in this search in early January not long after finding and routing an [Ascension 20 Heart snipe seed](https://youtu.be/8jHTNGrreTw).
 I had accomplished (with glitches and some very careful RNG manipulation) the first turn-1 Heart kill since the boot bug exploited [here](https://youtu.be/4knfPJyKLYY) by ForgottenArbiter was patched.
 For it, I used [gamerpuppy's sts_seed_search](https://github.com/gamerpuppy/sts_seed_search), which emulates essential seed searching functions at a low level.
 For speedrun-related searches in the past, I have predominantly used ForgottenArbiter's [SeedSearch](https://github.com/ForgottenArbiter/SeedSearch) mod, which runs through the game and comes with an easy to use list of seed criteria.

 I began my search on sts_seed_search with a variety of different search parameters.
 Like Arbiter, I prioritized Neow bonuses, card rewards, and potions first since they are relatively fast to calculate and filter seeds efficiently.
+I filtered based on the rewards of 5 (or sometimes 4) combats, assuming they were possible before the fight, and only filtered for maps with a forced floor 6 elite and no shops or rest sites beforehand.

+Adjusting my search parameters many times, the hardest seed I found with this approach was 37UKXMQJQ which has the following properties:
+    Small Slimes        Deflect Prepared Outmaneuver
+    Jaw Worm        Outmaneuver Dodge and Roll Blur Cultist        Backflip Concentrate Dodge and Roll
+    Large Slime        Concentrate Burst Backflip
+    Exordium Thugs        Piercing Wail Slice Blade Dance 1 skill potion from 5th combat -- only gives Calc.
+Gamble, Tactician, and Setup.
+Only way to get any damage card is by fighting 5 combats and taking the Blade Dance or Slice.
+Events: Winged Statue (-7 HP for removal), Scrap Ooze (5 or 6 hits for Tea Set), Wheel Gremlin (only gives 1 removal), and combat.
+Neow also offers 1 removal, 100g, and 250g for lost max HP.

+While I believe this seed is unwinnable due to the damage that must be taken to obtain additional damage, proving it would require fully simulating several combats.

+### post-CUDA clarity
-After limited success with sts_seed_search and many helpful conversations with gamerpuppy's CUDA code they used for finding
+After limited success with sts_seed_search and many helpful conversations with gamerpuppy, they sent me a version of the [CUDA](https://en.wikipedia.org/wiki/CUDA) code used for finding incredible [Pandora's Box boss swaps](asdf).
+In short,

 In fact, laziness is built into the code that found this seed.
 Enhancing the approach by